python-lapidary/lapidary-render/docs/openapi.md

 # OpenAPI compatibility

-- openapi: validated (3.0.* accepted)
-- info
-    - license: Not usable.
-It's up to the user to verify the accepted use.
-    - title and other fields: planned as part of project readme
-- externalDocs: planned as part of the project readme
-- servers: first server is used
-    - url: used as the base URL
-    - variables: default values are used to evaluate the server URL
-- security: implemented
-- tags: ignored, not planned
-- components
-    - schemas:
-        - title: planned as part of class docstr
-        - type
-            - [no value]: planned as primitive JSON-compatible object.
-            - object: implemented as pydantic models
-            - array: implemented as list
-            - string, integer, number, boolean: implemented as str, int, float and bool
-        - format: planned, including custom formats
-        - validation keyword: supported by pydantic
-        - allOf: needs improvement
-        - oneOf and anyOf: implemented as union
-        - not: planned for objects
-        - required: non-required properties are turned to `Union[None, $type]`
-        - additionalProperties:
-            - boolean: supported as pydantic `extra: 'allow'` or `'forbid'`
-            - schema: planned as a `Mapping` field
-        - patternProperties: planned as `Mapping` field
-        - enum: ignored; might be implemented for simple types as `Literal`
-        - description: planned as part of docstr
-        - default: if present, the property type turned to `Union[None, $type]` and has default value `None`
-            - caveat: default values are not to be sent between Web API client and server, instead they are implied be the receiving side.
-Lapidary could potentially fill such values in response models, but it might be expensive, so it's not planned.
-        - nullable: if true, the property type is turned to `Union[None, $type]`
-        - readOnly & writeOnly: if either is true, the property type is turned to `Union[None, $type]` and has default value `None`; planned as part of docstr
-            - caveat: readOnly properties are only to be sent to API server, and writeOnly only to be received by the client.
-A property might be both required one way, and invalid the other way, which could not be directly represented in Python.
-        - discriminator: ignored
-        - example: might be used as part of docstr
-        - externalDocs: planned as part of docstr
-        - deprecated: planned
-        - xml: ignored, currently not planned
-    - responses
-        - description: planned as part of docstr
-        - headers: if present, used as fields in the response envelope class
-        - content: implemented; used as operation method return type, and a way to resolve model type for a response
-        - links: ignored; might be used to generate methods in the response envelope
-    - parameters: used in-line in operations
-    - examples: ignored
-    - requestBodies
-        - description: planned as part of docstr
-        - content: implemented
-        - required: planned
-    - headers: implemented
-    - securitySchemes: implemented with httpx_auth
-        - refreshUrl: not supported
-    - links: planned
-    - callbacks: not planned
-- paths
-    - summary, description: planned as parts of docstr
-    - servers: ignored
-    - parameters
-        - name: OpenAPI parameter names are not unique and might contain characters invalid for python names, therefore they're escaped and suffix-hungarian notation is used to distinguish between cookie, header, path and query parameters
-        - in: implemented, suffix-hungarian notation is used to separate parameters
-        - required: non-required parameters are optional with default value `None`
-        - deprecated: planned
-        - allowEmtyValue: planned
-        - content: key: planned, value: processed as schema
-        - style: partially implemented
-        - allowReserved: planned
-        - schema: implemented
-        - example & examples: planned
-        - x-lapidary-name: name of a parameter in the python
-- x-lapidary-responses-global: responses that might come from any operation
-- x-lapidary-headers-global: headers accepted by any operation
+- ✅ `openapi`: validated (3.0.* accepted)
+- `info`
+    - ❌ `license`: N/A; it's up to the user to verify the accepted use.
+    - 🗓️ `title` and other fields: planned as part of project readme
+- 🗓️ `externalDocs`: planned as part of the project readme
+- ✅ `servers`: first server is used
+    - ✅ `url`: used as the base URL
+    - ✅ `variables`: default values are used to evaluate the server URL
+- ✅ `security`: implemented
+- ❌ `tags`: ignored
+- `components`
+    - ✅ `schemas`:
+        - 🗓️ `title`: planned as part of class docstr
+        - `type`
+            - 🗓️ [no value]: planned as primitive JSON-compatible object.
+            - ✅ `object`: implemented as pydantic models
+            - ✅ `array`: implemented as list
+            - ✅ `string`, `integer`, `number`, `boolean`: implemented as `str`, `int`, `float` and `bool`
+        - 🗓️ `format`: planned, including custom formats
+        - ✅ assertion keywords: as supported by pydantic
+        - ⚠️ `allOf`: needs improvement
+        - ✅ `anyOf`: implemented as union
+        - ⚠️ `oneOf`: treated as `anyOf` and implemented as `Union`
+        - 🗓️ `not`: planned for objects
+        - ✅ `required`: non-required properties are turned to `Union[None, $type]`
+        - `additionalProperties`:
+            - ✅ boolean: supported as pydantic `extra: 'allow'` or `'forbid'`
+            - 🗓️ schema: planned as a `Mapping` field
+        - 🗓️ `patternProperties`: planned as `Mapping` field
+        - 🔍 `enum`: ignored; might be implemented for simple types as `Literal`
+        - 📄 `description`: planned as part of docstr
+        - ✅ `default`: if present, the property type turned to `Union[None, $type]` and has default value `None`
+            - 🔍 caveat: default values are not to be sent between Web API client and server, instead they are implied be the receiving side.
+Lapidary could potentially fill such values in response models, but it might be expensive, so it would be an optional feature.
+        - ✅ `nullable`: if true, the property type is turned to `Union[None, $type]`
+        - ✅ `readOnly` & `writeOnly`: if either is true, the property type is turned to `Union[None, $type]` and has default value `None`; planned as part of docstr
+            - ⚠️ caveat: readOnly properties are only to be sent to API server, and writeOnly only to be received by the client.
+A property might be both required one way, and invalid the other way, which could not be directly represented in Python, except with two or three classes for every schema.
+        - ❌ `discriminator`: ignored
+        - 🔍 `example`: might be used as part of docstr
+        - 🗓️ `externalDocs`: planned as part of docstr
+        - 🗓️ `deprecated`: planned
+        - ❌ `xml`: ignored, currently not planned
+    - `responses`
+        - 🗓️ `description`: planned as part of docstr
+        - ✅ `headers`: if present, used as fields in the response envelope class
+        - ✅ `content`: implemented; used as operation method return type, and a way to resolve model type for a response
+        - 🔍 `links`: ignored; might be used to generate methods in the response envelope
+    - ✅ `parameters`: used in-line in operations
+    - 🔍 `examples`: currently ignored
+    - `requestBodies`
+        - 🗓️ `description`: planned as part of docstr
+        - ✅ `content`: implemented
+        - 🗓️ `required`: planned
+    - ✅ `headers`: implemented
+    - ⚠️ `securitySchemes`: implemented with httpx_auth
+        - ❌ `refreshUrl`: not supported
+    - 🗓️ `links`: planned
+    - ❌ `callbacks`: not planned
+- `paths`
+    - 🗓️ `summary`, `description`: planned as parts of docstr
+    - ❌ `servers`: ignored
+    - `parameters`
+        - ✅ `name`: OpenAPI parameter names are not unique and might contain characters invalid for python names, therefore they're escaped and suffix-hungarian notation is used to distinguish between cookie, header, path and query parameters
+        - ✅ `in`: implemented, suffix-hungarian notation is used to separate parameters
+        - ✅ `required`: non-required parameters are optional with default value `None`
+        - 🗓️ `deprecated`: planned
+        - 🗓️ `allowEmptyValue`: planned
+        - 🗓️ `content`: key: planned, value: processed as schema
+        - ⚠️ `style`: partially implemented
+        - 🗓️ `allowReserved`: planned
+        - ✅ `schema`: implemented
+        - 🔍 `example` & examples: considered
+        - 🔧 `x-lapidary-name`: name of a parameter in the python
+- 🔧 `x-lapidary-responses-global`: responses that might come from any operation
+- 🔧 `x-lapidary-headers-global`: headers accepted by any operation